crashoverride777/swifty-ads/README.md

 Ads.sharedInstance.removeAllAds()
 ```

-- To pause or resume tasks in your app or game when ads are opened/closed use these internal methods.
+- To pause/resume tasks in your app/game when Ads are viewed use these internal methods.
 These get called automatically so all you do is enter your code.
+You could use delegates, protocols or NSNotifcationCenter for example to call methods in you gameScene etc.
 ```swift
 private func pauseTasks() {
 }